hmerrilees/HMMMprocessor/README.md

 To be faithful to the hardware, we need an actual HMMM hardware description to emulate.
 Again, this did not previously exist, so I made it.

 ## Limitations
-I wrote the hardware implementation while in attendance of two very noisy NCAA basketball games, so some errors may have slipped by.
+I wrote the hardware implementation while in attendance of two very noisy NCAA basketball games, so some errors may have slipped in.
 If you find one, submit a PR or let me know!